demiculus/demiculus.github.io/breaking.md

 26 Jan 2019 - TIL that while entering the move I swirl my second hand behind me where I shouldnt be swirling it back like that

 3 Feb 2019 - Today I felt that the rotation is controlled by the right leg

+9 Feb 2019 - Prerequisite is getting  butt in the air, prerequisite of that is getting butt in air on handstand, prerequisite of that is shoulder flexibility.
+I need to flex my shoulders and at least make them touch the ground when I'm on my back

+11 Feb 2019 - Landing the entry is important, the thing that matters most is being able to balance on your turning hand as much as possible.
+(Thanks Halil)

 ### Baby Freeze